Dutch Oven Shorties: Guinness Braised Short Ribs Over Polenta

 Shades of beige blanketed the yard.
-That, instill, is notable though.
+That, in itself, is notable.
 Just seeing the beige meant that the temperatures finally warmed enough to melt the longstanding snow that has been seemingly hanging around since the very beginning of winter.
 It was one of those days we habitual grillers dream about over the winter months.
 A little less harsh, with the sun shining down as if to say, “Here ya go.
 I’m giving you a break today”.
 A bit of a January thaw, with what the weather gurus call a southerly breeze streaming across our face, activating a churning in our belly that desires something hot off the grill.

 While surveying the situation, I only had one thought.